daczarne/vscode-language-sql-bigquery/docs/README.md

 # Matching tables correctly

 While aagerblad's solution is an improvement that allows for Jinja parameters to not cause major syntax highlighting failures, it is far from perfect, and other issues still remain.

-In this document I add some notes regarding this issue.
+In this document I add some notes regarding these issues.

 ## Current status